How To Make A Raised Flower Bed

 STEP 4 - Then, evenly disperse equal amounts of a light professional potting mix and a soil conditioner or compost, such as mushroom compost or composted cow manure, over the tilled soil.
 Till and turn these amendments into the soil.
 For larger beds, it might be necessary to bring in extra native top soil to raise your annual flower bed to a minimum height of 6" height at the center of the bed.
 You may also add other amendments to the mix, such as vermiculite, cottonseed meal, fish emulsion ect..
 The main thing you are trying to do is create a soil mixture that will be somehat light, well-drained, but still hold moisture evenly.

-STEP 5 - After thoroughly tilling or turning in the amendments, use a hard rake (garden rake) to form a mound that will be 6 inches or more in height at the center and gradually tapered to ground level at the perimeter of the flowerbed.
+STEP 5 - After thoroughly tilling or turning in the amendments, use a garden rake for larger beds or your hand or a small hand rake for smaller beds to form a mound that will be 4 to 6 inches or more in height at the center and gradually tapered to ground level at the perimeter of the flowerbed.
+The larger the flowerbed the higher the mound should be.
 I usually start by raking from the perimeter of the flowerbed inwards towards the center.
 A leaf rake or your hands can be used to put the finishing smooth touch on the mound.
 Now you are ready to plant.

 STEP 6 - Remove plants from containers and space them over the surface of the planting bed at a distance as suggested on the plant tag.
 I always start with a row around perimeter of bed and then stagger plants towards the inside of the perimeter row, and so on towards the center until the bed is full.